 White label partner: Team-based.
 Account knowledge is documented and transferable.
 Cover exists by default.

 Winner: White label partner, clearly.
-This is the biggest practical risk difference between the two models.
+This is the biggest practical risk difference between the two models, and it is the single dimension that flips most agency owners once they have felt the pain.

 3. Quality Ceiling